fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-If we had more resolvers returning `string` pointers I would be a good idea to create a helper function to convert between the two types of nullable string representations.
-Because in this case we only have to do a conversion like this once we can leave the conversion logic in the body of the resolver method.

 ### authorResolver.Agent implementation

-The relationship between `Agent` and `Author` objects is a one-to-many relationship established by means of a foreign key field (`agent_id`) in our database's `authors` table.
-In other words, our resolver needs to fetch an `Agent` object by the id, stored in the `agent_id` field of the `Author` object we're resolving.
-Luckily we already have defined a query to fetch an agent by their id so here's what the code of the resolver method should be:
+The relationship between the `Agent` and the `Author` objects is a one-to-many relationship established by means of a foreign key field (`agent_id`) in our database's `authors` table.
+In other words, our resolver needs to fetch an `Agent` object using the `ID` value, stored in the `agent_id` field of the `Author` object.
+We have previously defined a query to fetch an agent by their id so here's the implementation of the method:

 ```go
 func (r *authorResolver) Agent(ctx context.Context, obj *pg.Author) (*pg.Agent, error) {